 The BEMIP High-Level Group priorities are implemented in a coordinated approach through a comprehensive set of measures captured in dedicated Action Plans.

-The first BEMIP Action Plan was agreed in June 2009 and amended in March 2011 (West Baltic Task Force Action Plan) and in March 2013 (Roadmap for the Implementation of Natural Gas Projects in the Eastern Baltic Sea).
+The first Action Plan was agreed in June 2009 and amended in March 2011 (West Baltic Task Force Action Plan) and in March 2013 (Roadmap for the Implementation of Natural Gas Projects in the Eastern Baltic Sea).

-Following the adoption of the new MoU in June 2015, a second Action Plan was adopted to reflect the political guidelines of the memorandum.
+Following the adoption of the Memorandum of Understanding (June 2015), a second Action Plan was adopted to reflect its political guidelines.

 Achievements and activities